The Largest Concentration of Petrified Wood in the World

 Crystal Forest - my favourite part of the park.

 It's strictly prohibited to collect petrified wood in the park, yet some individuals still try to sneak it.
-The store right outside the park's gate offers petrified wood for sale - from tiny rocks to big logs - which was likely collected on the private land.
+The store right outside the park's gate offers petrified wood for sale - from tiny rocks to big logs - which was likely collected on private land.

 What a beauty!
 What colours do you see?